-- In Soups and Noodles: Snap peas are an easy ingredient to add to any soup, particularly those that are Asian-inspired, like this Sesame Sugar Snap Pea, Edamame, and Carrot Soba Noodles.
+- In Soups and Noodles: Snap peas are an easy ingredient to add to any soup, particularly those that are Asian-inspired, like this Asian Noodle Bowl.
 They only need a few minutes of cooking time, and you can add them in when your noodles are almost finished – just toss them right in the same pot!

 - In Pasta Dishes: Pasta is like a blank canvas.
 Why not dress it up with snap peas, garlic, a protein, and a creamy, ooey, gooey, (and don’t forget delicious) low-fat sauce?
-That’s what I did when I created this recipe for Creamy Snap Pea and Ham Pasta.
-We also love this Black Pepper and Garlic Snap Pea Pasta and Bacon and Sugar Snap Pea Pasta.
+That’s what I did when I created this recipe for Bacon and Sugar Snap Pea Pasta.
+We also love this Black Pepper and Garlic Snap Pea Pasta recipe.

 - Sheet Pan Dinners: Sugar snap peas cook quickly making them perfect for sheet pan meals like this Soy and Mango Marinated Chicken Thighs with Sugar Snap Peas.